Wireless power transfer: Capacitive coupling

-Resonant capacitive coupling

 Resonance can also be used with capacitive coupling to extend the range.
 At the turn of the 20th century, Nikola Tesla did the first experiments with both resonant inductive and capacitive coupling.

-Electrodynamic Wireless Power Transfer
+Electrodynamic wireless power transfer

 An electrodynamic wireless power transfer (EWPT) system utilizes a receiver with a mechanically resonating or rotating permanent magnet.
 When subjected to a time-varying magnetic field, the mechanical motion of the resonating magnet is converted into electricity by one or more electromechanical transduction schemes (e.g. electromagnetic/induction, piezoelectric, or capacitive).
 In contrast to inductive coupling systems which usually use high frequency magnetic fields, EWPT uses low-frequency magnetic fields (<1 kHz), which safely pass through conductive media and have higher human field exposure limits (~2 mTrms at 1 kHz), showing promise for potential use in wirelessly recharging biomedical implants.

 For EWPT devices having identical resonant frequencies, the magnitude of power transfer is entirely dependent on critical coupling coefficient, denoted by $k$, between the transmitter and receiver devices.
 For coupled resonators with same resonant frequencies, wireless power transfer between the transmitter and the receiver is spread over three regimes – under-coupled, critically coupled and over-coupled.
 As the critical coupling coefficient increases from an under-coupled regime ($k<k_{crit}$) to the critical coupled regime, the optimum voltage gain curve grows in magnitude (measured at the receiver) and peaks when $k=k_{crit}$ and then enters into the over-coupled regime where $k>k_{crit}$ and the peak splits into two.
 This critical coupling coefficient is demonstrated to be a function of distance between the source and the receiver devices.